 New online assessments linked to the learning progressions will be developed to assist teachers make consistent and valid decisions about student achievement.
-New software - PLAN2 - will be made available to keep a record of student development and track progress over time.
+New software - PLAN2 - is available to keep a record of student development and track progress over time.

 How do the learning progressions relate to the syllabus?